nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is a SoC student TA who wants to manage a lot of tasks and students in their care
-* has a need to manage a significant number of contacts
+* has a need to manage different students of varying learning speeds
+* needs a way to mass manage all their students and respective tasks
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage contacts faster than a typical mouse/GUI driven app
+* a way for student TAs to efficiently keep track of students' progress and tasks

 ### User stories